RationAI/xopat/modules/annotations/convert/README.md

 ### Supported formats
 The default format is the native format.
 Build-in (lossy) convertors include **GeoJSON** and **ASAP XML** formats.

-To register a new converter, do not force the annotation module to load the file: instead, modify the ``convertor.js`` file by adding a new register expression:
+To register a new converter, register the converter class after its definition with:

-> ``OSDAnnotations.Convertor.register(name, filename, convertor)``
+> ``OSDAnnotations.Convertor.register(name, convertorClass)``

 Or possibly add the record manually to ``OSDAnnotations.ConvertorCONVERTERS`` map.